noahehall/theBookOfNoah/linux/docker/docker.md

     - automatically restart processes when they exit/fail
       - use exponential backoff
     - keep containers running with supervisor & startup processes
-      - e.g. init, systemd, runit, upstart, supervisord
+      - e.g. init, systemd, runit, upstart, supervisord, busybox init, daemon tools
+        - init process valuation criteria
+          - additional deps the program will bring into the image
+          - file sizes
+          - how the process passes signals to its child processes (if it even does!)
+          - required user access
+          - monitpring and restart functionality
+            - backoff-on-restart is a bonus!
+          - zombie process cleanup features
       - use a startup script that (at least) checks preconditions for successfully starting the contained software
       - define what programs to start, when to start them and what actions ot take when they stop
       - is the BEST WAY to